Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/08-Metrics.md

 **This metric works with exactly two columns.**

-> **IMPORTANT**.
-For the metric to be calculated, values in the specified columns must not be empty or null and
-> also can be cast to number (double).
-If at least one corrupt value is found, then metric calculator returns NaN value.

 Metric is not reversible and metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to number.